Blaze Union: Story to Reach the Future: Development

 The first indication that Yggdra Union would receive a prequel was made in the book Dept. Heaven Episodes World Guidance, in a Q&A section where series producer Ito addressed common fan questions.
 Here, Ito mentioned that there had been a great deal of fan interest in Luciana and Aegina's past, which was never fully explained in Yggdra, and that if a prequel or sequel were ever produced, it would feature the twins' backstory.

 The development team for Blaze Union shares many members with Product Team A, but features a different director, writer, and artist.
 According to interviews, R-Force Entertainment was chosen to write the scenario due to producing many popular fantasy light novels, and Kousaki was chosen for the art to give the game a different feel from Yggdra Union, where one of the major selling points was the gap between Kiyuduki's characteristically "cute" style and the seriousness of the story.
 The game script went through many edits in order to keep the storyline from becoming too dark, and the game was in production for about three years, although most of the work was done in the half-year after Yggdra Unison entered its final development stages.

 Garlot's design is cited by both Kousaki and Yasui as having been problematic, as Sting intended his true identity to remain secret until the end of the canon route of the game.
 Early sketches depicting him as more muscular and with messy hair were canned because he was too obviously identifiable as Gulcasa, which led to his being given a neater hairstyle.
 The dragon motifs incorporated in his armor were likewise changed to lions.
 Further alterations to obfuscate Garlot's design, such as giving him black hair, were proposed but ultimately rejected.
 Yasui suggests that Pandra (who has reddish-brown hair and pale eyes) may have been intended as a red herring, but admits that Pandra is a little too old to pass as Gulcasa given the year Blaze Union takes place and that in retrospect making the connection between Garlot and Gulcasa was likely very easy.

-In fact, the last update of the game's official website and 5/13 production blog update inadvertently gave Garlot's true identity away early.
-The blog entry in question revealed that Blaze Union would take place three years prior to Yggdra Union, meaning that Gulcasa would have to be seventeen years old in this game; in the voice actor commentary section added to the website, the actors were photographed holding character sheets that included those characters' ages.
-This revealed that Garlot, the only character with the same hair and eye color as Gulcasa, was the correct age as well.

 There are currently no plans for an English language localization of the game.